FactoStack vs Tally: Accounting Tool vs Factory Operations Layer

 | Real-time dashboards | Factory-focused operational dashboards | Primarily financial reporting |

-| Tally integration | Built to coexist with Tally | Native system of record for accounts |
+| Tally integration | Built to coexist with Tally | Accounting ledger |

 | Best deployment model | Run operations here, keep accounting in Tally | Keep accounts here |